 • If a bug causes a significant performance issue, it will be patched and will not follow the process.

-Endpoints or events in alpha are essentially ideas that we are debating.
+Endpoints, tables, and events in alpha are essentially ideas that we are debating.
 We can make breaking changes to these at any time without warning, and can remove the functionality they provide entirely.
 This is our space to give access temporarily for the purposes and gaining a better understanding of the use case, functionality, and format.

 What about the Benchling SDK?

 The Benchling Python SDK obeys Semantic Versioning, meaning that breaking changes will only be made when a new major version is released.
-Because it's possible to 'pin' a specific SDK version, Benchling releases major versions of the SDK much more frequently than with the API & Events.
+Because it's possible to "pin" a specific SDK version, Benchling releases major versions of the SDK much more frequently than with the API & Events.
 Regardless, we do everything we can to keep the SDK's interfaces stable between versions.

 The Benchling SDK also includes support for some alpha and beta APIs.
 While Benchling makes no guarantees that alpha or beta APIs will be implemented in the SDK before their promotion to stable, any such services follow the same minimum breaking change warning as their corresponding alpha or beta API.
 Because SDK support tends to lag slightly behind API releases, breaking changes that are made to the API may not be reflected in the SDK until the next major version.